December 11, 2010

 English poet

-This first major work by Pope presents his thoughts on critics, writers and poetry.
-He called it an “essay” but it’s actually a poem, written in the rhyming heroic couplet format.
+An Essay on Criticism was Pope’s first major work.
+Although the title calls it an “essay” it’s actually written as a poem, in the rhyming heroic couplet format.
 “To err is human; to forgive, divine” is one of three well-known quotes from the poem.
 The others are “a little learning is a dangerous thing” and “fools rush in where angels fear to tread.”
-Pope didn’t coin the phrase “to err is human.”
-That’s the traditional English translation of the ancient Latin proverb “Errare humanum est.” However, by adding

-THE ETHICALLY-CHALLENGED LAWYER’S COUNTERQUOTE:
+THE ETHICALLY-CHALLENGED LAWYER’S VARIATION:

 “To err is human, but to get even?
 THAT is divine.”